DOXA is committed to cultivating curiosity and fostering a local and international community of documentary cinema lovers.

 Feel free to reach out if you have any questions.
-All inquiries can be directed to Development & Communications Manager, Sarah Bakke at sarah[at]doxafestival.ca.
+All inquiries can be directed to Director of Development & Communications, Sarah Bakke at sarah[at]doxafestival.ca.
 Available in CANADA ONLY.
 Please note that receiving merch exempts you from a valid tax receipt.
 While quantities last.

 • • •

 These have been extraordinarily challenging years for DOXA, as well as many other arts organizations.
 We understand that these are precarious financial circumstances for many in our community; any donation made to DOXA during this time is especially meaningful.
 Donations of $20.00 or more receive a tax receipt.

 DOXA is honoured and grateful for every donation received throughout the year, whether it be a few dollars or thousands.
 We thank each and every donor for supporting our efforts in presenting the best in documentary.
 Through individual donations, DOXA will continue to build a film culture that informs, inspires, and educates.
 See a list of our donors here.

 DOXA Documentary Film Festival is presented by The Documentary Media Society, a registered charity.

 For our 20th Anniversary in 2021, we held a donation drive to raise $20,000.
 These fundraising efforts brought in just over $19,000!
 We are so immensely thankful to all who donated.
 With this campaign, our ultimate goal was to continue presenting independent and innovative documentaries to Vancouver audiences, while also enabling the growth of documentary cinema as an art and a craft—through the mentorship of emerging documentary filmmakers.